KittyCAD/modeling-app/docs/kcl/circle.md

 	type: "face",
 	// The tag of the face.
 	value: string,
+	// What should the face’s X axis be?
+	xAxis: {
+	x: number,
+	y: number,
+	z: number,
+},
+	// What should the face’s Y axis be?
+	yAxis: {
+	x: number,
+	y: number,
+	z: number,
+},
+	// The z-axis (normal).
+	zAxis: {
+	x: number,
+	y: number,
+	z: number,
+},
 } |
 {
 	// The id of the sketch group.